Victor-93/SIST_code/README.md

 5. Move a sequence file you want to analyze into the working directory.

-6. To execute the melting transition (SIDD) with default parameters, type:  perl master.pl –a M –f sequence_file.
+6. To execute the melting transition (SIDD) with default parameters, type:  perl master.pl -a M -f sequence_file.

 **More examples of step 6 above:**